- Email: email@example.com

 Research title: Digital Interactions as a Therapeutic Source for Social Identity Construction among Youths (16-24 ages) Living with HIV in South Africa.

-Digital Health Interventions, Social Inequality in Health, Qualitative Research, Symbolic Interactionism, Anti-Social Stigma, Social Change by Digital Power.
+Digital Health Interventions, Digital and Social Identities, Youth Voices in Social and Public Health, Qualitative Research, Symbolic Interactionism, Dramaturgy, Anti-Stigma, Social Change by Digital Power.

 1. Scenario Planning for 2 Koreas in the Korean Peninsula 2019- 2029, 2019, Book